 Mike also has specific interests in UK constitutional reform, constitutional theory, and the relationship between the UK and the EU.
 He has published on many of the constitutional implications of Brexit, and engaged with the public and key policymakers to inform the process of UK exit from the EU.
 Mike has done local, national and international media work (television, radio and print) on the process and implications of Brexit.

 Mike is co-author (with Brian Thompson) of Cases and Materials on Constitutional and Administrative Law (Oxford, OUP, 11th ed 2014; 12th ed 2017).
-He is a regular contributor to the UK Constitutional Law Association Blog and other blogs, including Democratic Audit.
+He is a regular contributor to the UK Constitutional Law Association Blog and other blogs, including Democratic Audit - in January 2020 he became co-editor of the UKCLA blog with Professor Alison Young.
 Mike engages actively with parliamentary select committee inquiries in his field - his work has been cited in a number of parliamentary reports, and he has been invited to give oral evidence to the Political and Constitutional Reform Committee of the House of Commons (2013) and the Procedure Committee of the House of Commons (2017).